-Not Met 1 Met with Conditions Met 3 Rating 3.1 Candidate Recruitment and Selection.
+Not Met Met with Conditions Met Rating 3.1 Candidate Recruitment and Selection.
 The program admits and supports candidates from a broad range of backgrounds and diverse populations for admittance into the program.
 The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
 The program admits candidates from a broad range of backgrounds and diverse populations.
 The program admits and supports candidates from a broad range of backgrounds and diverse populations.
 The program recruits candidates based on forecasted employment needs.
 The program admits and supports high quality candidates from a broad range of backgrounds and diverse populations and promotes their successful entry to the licensure program.
 The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
 A recruitment plan based on mission with baseline points and goals for 5 years is submitted.
 3.2 Candidate Progression.
 The program monitors candidate proficiency from admissions through completion The program monitors candidate progression.
 The program documents measures/gateways of candidate progression by providing criteria for monitoring/assessing at the The program documents two or more measures/gateways of candidate progression by providing explicit criteria for admission, exit, monitoring, to ensure readiness for beginning and exit of and assessing with a focus on licensure. preparation. candidate development throughout preparation.
 3.3 Candidate Support.
-Additional support for The program has processes in The program has processes in The program has processes to candidates is not provided. place to support candidates place to identify and support identify and support candidates No intervention process is in who need additional assistance candidates who need additional who need additional assistance place when candidates are to meet specific program assistance to meet specific to meet specific program counseled out of program. standards (content and program standards (content and standards (content and dispositions) and pass licensure dispositions) and pass licensure dispositions) and pass licensure exams.
-There may be an exams.
+The program has processes to identify and support candidates Additional support for candidates is not provided.
+No intervention process is in The program has processes in place to support candidates who need additional assistance The program has processes in place to identify and support candidates who need additional who need additional assistance to meet specific program standards (content and dispositions) and pass licensure place when candidates are counseled out of program. to meet specific program standards (content and dispositions) and pass licensure exams.
+There may be an assistance to meet specific program standards (content and dispositions) and pass licensure exams.
 Additionally, the exams.
-Processes are applied intervention process in place to description describes the when a candidate must be counsel candidate out of the intervention processes applied counseled out of a program. program. when a candidate must be counseled out of a program.
-Comments:
+Processes are applied when a candidate must be counseled out of a program. intervention process in place to counsel candidate out of the program. description describes the intervention processes applied when a candidate must be Comments: counseled out of a program.